nelhage/blog.nelhage.com/content/draft/property-testing-is-fuzzing.md

 program in the hopes of finding an input that causes a crash (and thus, also, demonstrating a bug).

+In recent years, pioneered largely by [AFL][afl], the practice of coverage-guided fuzzing has used a form of code instrumentation/coverage to explore inputs more likely to exercise interesting behavior; This technique has proven to be incredibly effective for a large variety of fuzz targets.

 Historically, fuzzing and property-based testing have been regarded as fairly separate practices.
 Property-based testing originated primarily with [Haskell's QuickCheck][quickcheck], and so tends to be associated